alalUDDIN123/interview_preparation/dsa/Readme.md

      - `Insertion Sort`:  It works by comparing an element with the elements to its left, until it reaches an element that is smaller than it; the element is then inserted in front of the smaller element.
         -  `Time complexity`: Ο(n2)

+      - `Merge Sort`:  It based on divide and conquer technique.
+        -  `Time complexity`: Ο(n logn )
+      - `Quick Sort`:-
+---
+# 7_No:
+  - It is  an abstract data type that represents a collection of elements arranged in a specific order.
+The order is known as Last-In-First-Out (LIFO),